shoki5090/scdao-ios-ocr/README.md

 # How to run:

 1. Install tesseract on your computer following the instructions: https://github.com/tesseract-ocr/tesseract
+2. (For local testing) Install MongoDB Server and create a database called COURT_CASES
 2. Clone our repository to your computer
 3. Install the required python libraries: 'pip install -r requirements.txt'
 4. Run app.py to run the server